airbnb/ResilientDecoding/README.md

 ### `Array`

 `Resilient` can also be applied to an array or an optional array (`[T]?`).
 A property written as `@Resilient var foo: [Int]` will be initialized with an empty array if the `foo` key is missing or if the value is something unexpected, like `String`.
 Likewise, if any _element_ of this array fails to decode, that element will be omitted.
 The optional array variant of this will set the value to `nil` if the key is missing or has a null value, and an empty array otherwise.

+### `Dictionary`

+`Resilient` can also be applied to a (string-keyed) dictionary or an optional dictionary (`[String: T]?`).
+A property written as `@Resilient var foo: [String: Int]` will be initialized with an empty dictionary if the `foo` key is missing or if the value is something unexpected, like `String`.
+Likewise, if any _value_ in the dictionary fails to decode, that value will be omitted.
+The optional dictionary variant of this will set the value to `nil` if the key is missing or has a null value, and an empty array otherwise.

 ### `ResilientRawRepresentable`